britram/rains-prototype/draft-trammell-rains-protocol.md

 # RAINS Protocol Architecture {#architecture}

 The RAINS architecture is simple, and vaguely resembles the architecture of DNS.
-A RAINS Server is an entity that provides transient and/or permanent storage for assertions about names, and a lookup function that finds assertions for a given query about a name, either by searching local storage or by delegating to another RAINS server.
+A RAINS Server is an entity that provides transient and/or permanent storage for assertions about names and addresses, and a lookup function that finds assertions for a given query about a name or address, either by searching local storage or by delegating to another RAINS server.
 RAINS servers can take on any or all of three roles:

 - authority service, acting on behalf of an authority to ensure properly signed assertions are made available to the system (equivalent to an